• Upgrade your defenses, not your anxiety. Let’s Talk! Contact Us

 o Fingerprints: Fingerprint analysis involves comparing chance prints with suspected prints to identify suspects.
 It helps investigators to link one crime to another crime if same person is involved.
 Fingerprint identification also helps investigators to track a criminal record, previous arrest or convictions.

-“Learn more about Fingeprint Forensics Services”
+Learn more about Fingerprint Forensics Services

-Role of Forensic science in legal system
+Role of Forensic science in Legal System

 1. Crime Scene Investigation:

 The first and most important phase in any investigation.
 In crime scene investigation the experts systematically examine crime scene and collect crucial evidence and document them.
 The crime scene investigation has various types of search methods (ex.
-Zonal method, Strip method, Grid method, Spiral method etc) which are used to search crime scene to collect evidence.
-The experts identify and collect various types of evidence like biological samples, weapons, fingerprints, footprints, etc for further examination.
+Zonal method, Strip method, Grid method, Spiral method etc.) which are used to search crime scene to collect evidence.
+The experts identify and collect various types of evidence like biological samples, weapons, fingerprints, footprints for further examination.
 The main objective of this phase is to maintain chain of custody and integrity of evidence.
 After collection of evidence the crime scene investigators conduct the crime scene reconstruction to understand the sequences of events and circumstances regarding offence.

 Recently after the scraping of old laws IPC, CrPC and IEA, the new law Bharatiya Nagarik Suraksha Sanhita (previously CrPC) states that forensic investigation is now mandatory for offences punishable by at least seven years of imprisonment, ensuring that forensic experts collect and record evidence at crime scenes.
 If a state lacks a forensics facility, it shall use the facility in another state.